DBS06/OlyExifSort/README.md

 # OlyExifSort

-This Script detect and sorts images which where taken with AEA/HDR- and Focus-Bracketing-Mode with an Olympus/OM-System camera.
+This Script detects and sorts images which where taken with AEA/HDR- and Focus-Bracketing-Mode with an Olympus/OM-System camera.

 ## What does this script do

 This script extracts with the help of exiftool, the EXIF-Data.
-In specific it looks only at the `MakerNotes:DriveMode` EXIF-Data and groups the images based onto the bracketing sequences from AEA- and FOC-Mode.<br>
+In specific it looks only at the `MakerNotes:DriveMode` EXIF-Data and groups the images based on the bracketing sequences from AEA- and FOC-Mode.<br>
 **Note: Depending on the number of images, pc performance and storage rw speed this takes some time!
 Even up to a couple of minutes!**<br>
-I never used the rest of the Bracketing-Modes, if someone wants to use/sort other modes, pls write an issue and provide example images.<br>
+I never used the rest of the Bracketing-Modes, if someone wants to use/sort other modes, pls write an issue and provide example images, or create a pull-request.<br>
-After the search is completed the scripts starts to move the images to specific folders.
+After the search is completed, the scripts starts to move the images to specific folders.
 You can see an example here:

 ## Before:

-All images which you want to be sorted, are in the same folder.
-It doesn't matter if there are images inside which belong not to a sequence.
+All images, which should to be sorted, are in the same folder.
+It doesn't matter if there are images, which do not belong to a AEA- or FOC-Sequence.
 ```
 TestPics:
     IMGA2445.ORF